Practical Guide: Personal Income Tax (IRPF)

 • Charitable donations.

-• Business expenses (check with a specialist lawyer to see if this applies to you).
+• Professional fees (check with a specialized lawyer to see if this applies to you).

 How to declare and pay IRPF

-2. Income earned on the platform must be declared between April and June of the year following the fiscal year.
+2. Income received on the platform must be declared between April and June of the year following the fiscal year.

-3. Our advice: consider making quarterly prepayments to avoid a large tax bill at the end of the year.
+3. Our advice: consider making a quarterly advance payment to avoid a significant tax burden at the end of the year.

 • Interest in the event of late payment.

-• Increased risk of tax audit by Spanish authorities.
+• Increased risk of tax audit by the Spanish authorities.

 Contact our teams for more information on the subject or to be directed to trusted professionals.